mannd/QTc/README.markdown

     #import <QTc/QTc-Swift.h>

 ## Using the framework
-QTc functions are labeled based on the proposed standard nomenclatue of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
+QTc functions are labeled based on the proposed standard nomenclature of [Rabkin](https://www.wjgnet.com/1949-8462/full/v7/i6/315.htm#B16).
 Use the enum Formula to select the QTc function:

 	public enum Formula {
 		case qtcBzt  // Bazett